12 User-Friendly Web Design Tips to Meet Your User Expectations

 Before the phrase “user-friendly” was created, website designers and users didn’t have a term for describing well-made websites.
 Websites either worked or they didn’t.
 That meant that a good website generated leads, and a lousy website didn’t.
 Yes, that may be overly simplistic, but back in the 1990s, when we started building websites, things were a bit simpler than today.

 User-friendly web design is the process of creating a website that meets your online target audience’s expectations.
 By meeting their expectations, you will keep your audience on your website and encourage them to return.
-And if you provide excellent user experience, they may even tell their friends, but we will get to that later.
+And if you provide an excellent user experience, they may even tell their friends, but we will get to that later.

 In 2020 it’s no longer merely a suggestion that you invest in user-friendly web design.
 It has become an absolute requirement if you want to achieve your business objectives.
 To help you achieve this critical business objective, we compiled a list of proven, user-friendly web design tips for building an intuitive and user-friendly website.